 Step 3: Replace The Carpet Padding

-You might try to dry the carpet padding if the water is from a clean source.
+You might try to dry a wet carpet padding if the water is from a clean source.
 But in most cases, when the carpet padding is saturated, it is most likely a goner.
 The carpet padding is like a giant sponge that soaks up water and will never dry out.
 Its damp condition can be a perfect place for mold growth.

 Carefully pull up the wet carpet and peel off the pad underneath it.
 Discard it immediately.
 Lay the carpet facing the floor and dry the carpet.
-Then, install a new carpet padding.
+Then, install new carpet padding.